ConnectIt: A Framework for Static and Incremental Parallel Graph Connectivity Algorithms: Framework

-Now, consider requirement \ref{def:sample_trees_two} in Definition~\ref{def:sampling_produces_trees}.
-Observe that this requirement is equivalent to the fact that the labeling $\labelvar{}$ emitted by the sampling method is a valid partial connectivity labeling (i.e., if two vertices $u,v \in V$ are in the same tree in $C$, then they are connected in $G$). \bfssample{} satisfies this requirement since the labeling represents a single connected component which is clearly a valid partial labeling.
+Recall that Definition~\ref{def:sampling_produces_trees} requires that the labeling $\labelvar{}$ emitted by the sampling method is a valid partial connectivity labeling (i.e., if two vertices $u,v \in V$ are in the same tree in $C$, then they are connected in $G$). \bfssample{} satisfies this requirement since the labeling represents a single connected component which is clearly a valid partial labeling.
 Similarly, \lddsample{} satisfies this definition since the labeling is precisely the contraction induced by the low-diameter decomposition clustering, and it is easy to check that this is a valid partial labeling.
 Finally, since we use a linearizable union-find algorithm as our sub-routine in \koutsample{}, a proof almost identical to that of Theorem~\ref{thm:connectit_connectivity_correct_monotone} shows that the labeling induced by \koutsample{} is a correct partial labeling of $G$. \end{proof}